rachit0904/BingleFlix/README.md

 # BingleFlix
-A movie app with similar features like the other flix apps available in play store ex.
-Netflix,Amazon prime,zee etc. Though innovating for long distance and locked up in lock-down friends, get connected such that as if they are watching movies or series together with buddies feature where one can make friends and recommend or share stuff with them.
-Also it allows user to screen cast stuff and get watch analytics and weekend movie recommendation from us in their mailbox!
+Imdb clone kinda app with playlist for latest, popular, top-rated and trending movies also allows one to search any movies or series from amazon prime/netflix/other platforms, connected with firestore to save/add movies to favourite or watch later collection